barrymun/cs4098/README.md

 source venv/bin/activate
 ```

-# PML/OWL-DINTO File selection and Loading as a Flask Application
+# File Selection and Analysis as a Flask Application

 Activate the virtual environment (Python 2.7 required):
 ```bash